grinply/bybit-java-api/README.md

 - Lending Institution and Client
 - Broker Earning Data

-bybit-java-api provides an official, robust, and high-performance Java connector to Bybit's trading APIs.
+bybit-java-api an custom, robust, and high-performance Java connector to Bybit's trading APIs.

-Initially conceptualized by Java developer Victor, this module is now maintained by Bybit's in-house Java experts.

-Your contributions are most welcome!

-## Development
-bybit-java-api is under active development with the latest features and updates from Bybit's API implemented promptly.
-The module utilizes minimal external libraries to provide a lightweight and efficient experience.
-If you've made enhancements or fixed bugs, please submit a pull request.

 ## Installation
 Ensure you have Java 22 or higher.
 You can include bybit-java-api in your project using Maven or Gradle.